City of Ouray Backflow Prevention Program

 This policy set forth by the State defines what shall be surveyed and what type of buildings would require a backflow prevention device.
 There are definitions explaining what an uncontrolled cross-connection is and how long the City has to control the connection with appropriate methods.

-Property Questionnaire - City of Ouray Cross Connection Identification Questionnaire for water use and connectivity, contact, and property information
+Cross Connection Identification Questionnaire for water use, connectivity, contact, and property information (City of Ouray)

 The City requires a completed questionnaire prior to coordinating an in-person survey with the Building Inspector.

 A quick-reference guide of backflow devices and assemblies (CDPHE)

 Reference includes images and descriptions of different backflow assemblies required for different occupancies or types of properties.